DuoStream/Duo/README.md

 The overall system requirements will rise or fall with the number of concurrent users though.

+## Additional requirements for gamepad support
+Gamepad support is facilitated through [ViGEmBus](https://github.com/nefarius/ViGEmBus/releases/latest), which creates virtual gamepads, and [HidHide](https://github.com/nefarius/HidHide/releases/latest), which organizes them into their respective sessions.

+Both must be installed before using Duo to ensure proper gamepad functionality.

 # My Antivirus software claims to have found a virus, what's going on?
 Duo performs several actions that Windows typically discourages.
 Consequently, many antivirus programs may quickly raise concerns.